singlerr/mc-squid-game/README.md

 Before get started
 ----

-All of resources (sounds, images) are public.
+All of resources (sounds, images, models .etc) are not public.
 You should create your own!

 Note
 ----